top of page

 How you can help yourself naturally!

+UTIs also have a propensity to become recurrent resulting in long-term physical and emotional distress and disruption to life.
 Antibiotics, although very necessary if the infection is severe, tend to get handed out only too frequently and will only exacerbate the problem in the long term.

 Supporting the prevention and management of UTIs through diet and lifestyle.

-1) To restore health and balance within the urinary tract it is worth considering digestive health and presence of opportunistic microbes such as E.coli.
+1) To restore health and balance within the urinary tract it is worth considering digestive health and the presence of opportunistic microbes such as E.coli.

-2) There is a lot of research on the benefit of probiotics for reducing risk and frequency of UTIs with specific strains ( L plantarum, L. acidophilus, L. salivarius, L. casei , L. helveticus W74, L. pentosus, and L. brevis) shown to inhibit the growth of various UTI causing pathogens.
+There is a lot of research on the benefit of probiotics for reducing risk and frequency of UTIs with specific strains ( L plantarum, L. acidophilus, L. salivarius, L. casei , L. helveticus W74, L. pentosus, and L. brevis) shown to inhibit the growth of various UTI causing pathogens.

 Julie x